zerohd4869/DialogueCRN/README.md

 ## Results

-Results of DialogueCRN on the IEMOCAP datasets:
+Reproduced results of DialogueCRN on the IEMOCAP datasets:

 | **IEMOCAP**| | | | | | | | |
 |:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|
 |Happy|Sad|Neutral|Angry|Excited|Frustrated|Acc|Macro-F1|Weighted-F1|
 |62.82|82.59|59.97|63.13|76.54|58.43|66.73|67.25|66.66|

-Results of DialogueCRN on the MELD datasets:
+Reproduced results of DialogueCRN on the MELD datasets:

 | **MELD** | | | | | | | | |
 |:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|